FizzleFuze/Bugswatter/README.md

 This mod fixes bugs found in Surviving Mars revision 1010784.

-    ✔ story bits are prevented from starting in certain situations ✔ colonists in training buildings (schools, universities etc.) are incorrectly penalized for working outside their home dome
+    ✔ story bits are prevented from starting in certain situations

 ## Notes:
 If you have any feedback please contact me directly instead of reporting the mod.
 I'm always happy to take requests as well.<br>